 Definition of Shared Hosting

-Shared hosting is a type of web hosting where multiple websites are hosted on the same server and share their resources.
+Shared hosting is a type of web hosting where multiple websites are hosted on the same web server and share their resources.
 This means that resources like CPU power, memory, and disk space are shared among different websites.

-Shared hosting is a popular choice among new website owners, small businesses, and individuals, as it offers an affordable solution for hosting their sites.
+It is a popular choice among new website owners, small businesses, and individuals, as it offers an affordable solution for hosting their sites.
 It is also an ideal option for those who do not require a lot of server resources or have minimal traffic.

 Despite these limitations, shared hosting remains widespread due to its affordability and ease of use.

 In shared hosting, your hosting provider creates server space that is shared among multiple users.
 Each user gets an allocated disk space with a control panel where they can manage their resources.

 The hosting provider also creates individual accounts for every customer and assigns them resources based on their selected hosting plan.

 All the users share the same resources like CPU, RAM, and bandwidth.
 Every user uploads their website files on the server through the control panel or using FTP.